Sister Simone Campbell, SSS

 During the 2010 congressional debate about healthcare reform, she wrote the famous “nuns’ letter” supporting the reform bill and organized 59 leaders of Catholic Sisters, including the Leadership Conference of Women Religious (LCWR), to sign on.
 This action was cited by many as critically important in passing the Affordable Care Act.
 She was thanked by President Obama and invited to the ceremony celebrating its being signed into law.

 In 2012, she was also instrumental in organizing the first “Nuns on the Bus” tour to oppose the “Ryan Budget” approved by the House of Representatives.
 This budget would decimate programs meant to help people in need.
-“Nuns on the Bus” received an avalanche of attention across the nation from religious communities, elected officials and the media.
+“Nuns on the Bus” received an avalanche of attention across the nation from religious communities, elected officials, and the media.

 Since then, Sister Simone Campbell has led six cross-country “Nuns on the Bus” trips, focused on tax justice, healthcare, economic justice, comprehensive immigration reform, voter turnout, bridging divides in politics and society, and mending the gaps in wealth and access in our nation.
+In 2020, Sister Simone led the first virtual Nuns on the Bus tour, completing 63 virtual events in the weeks leading up to the 2020 Election.

 Sister Simone has often been featured in the national and international media, including appearances on 60 Minutes, The Colbert Report, and The Daily Show with Jon Stewart.